elsa-lab/training-noodles/examples/file_transfer/README.md

 You should prepare two servers to run this example.
 Please feel free to modify entries `each_server` and `servers` in the spec to specify your own servers.
 If you only have one server, please remove *server2* in the spec.

+## Prerequisites

+Please make sure `scp` is installed on the localhost.

 ## Run

 To run this example, use project root directory as working directory and execute the following: